 - Fields of study

-- Computer Science, Telecommunications, Wireless Networks, Mobile Ad Hoc Networks, ITS, Telematics, and IoT
+- Computer Science, Telecommunications, Wireless Networks, Mobile Ad Hoc Networks, ITS, Telematics, IoT and Smart Cities

 - IEEE Kiyo Tomiyasu Award,